Skip to main content

 What you can do with Epic Clone?

-When opening the Epic Clone dialog you can adjust the cloning settings for the parent issue (the one from which you accessed the dialog) on the first screen.
+When you open the Epic Clone dialog, you have the option to modify the cloning settings for the parent issue (the one you accessed the dialog from) on the initial screen.

 Target project selection